breathingstatue/blender-plugin/README.md

 # blender-plugin
-I created a modified version of Marv's Blender Plugin for Re-Volt, that works in the current Blender (4.3)
+I created a modified version of Marv's Blender Plugin for Re-Volt, that works in the current Blender (4.1)

 INSTALLATION
-place 'io_revolt' in Blender/"version"/scripts/addons_core/
+place 'io_revolt' in Blender/"version"/scripts/addons/

--Theman with the help of Chat GPT
+-Theman with the help of Chat GPT and a bunch of friends in the RV I/O community.

 TO DO LIST:

-20.24.?
-Car AutoShader Tool
+20.25.?
 Objects (.fob)
+Car AutoShader
+broader .m (model) support

 FULL CHANGELOG:

-20.24.12
-hotfix for Car Shadow Tool
-hotfix for .fin import / export hotfix for .prm export fixed bugs for Material Assigner fixed bugs for .prm / .fin files
+20.25.2
+improved car import / parameters export especially the handling of length parameter

+20.25.1
+fixed .hul import / export
+fixed Convex Hull Tool

 20.24.11
 fixed bugs for Vertex Colouring